GerritCodeReview/k8s-gerrit/Documentation/operator.md

 backend that is meant to receive pushes performed by Gerrit's replication plugin.
 It is meant to be installed into a GerritCluster that does not include a primary Gerrit, but only Gerrit Replicas.

+The Receiver-CustomResource is mainly meant to be used by the GerritCluster-reconciler to install a Receiver-instance managed by a GerritCluster.
+Receiver-CustomResources can however also be applied separately.
+Note, that the Gerrit operator will then not create any storage resources or setup any network resources in addition to the service.

 ## Configuration of Gerrit